Do you hate to count when you crochet? Yes? Me too! I like to count once and then get on with the work.

 Secure the loop, and put down your hook, you’ll come back to it as soon as you seam the band together.
 With your tapestry needle, thread the tail that you started with.
 You want to work your needle under the two starting chain loops and down through the back loop of the HDC. (if you can’t find the back loop, try turning the band inside out.)
 Leave the tail out when you are done with the seam, it becomes a handy marker.

 Pick your hook back up and work 38 HDC around the edge of the band.
 This is roughly 1 HDC per each post plus 10.
 If you made a smaller band, still add about 10 HDC to whatever the number of rows you did.
 Spread the extra ten around the circle the best you can.
 When you get back to the starting HDC, do not join, instead you will work the very first ‘V’ stitch.
 Skip one chain in between each “V” stitch around this first row.

 When you return to the first “V” stitch, do not join, continue working the “V” stitch into each CH 1 space. continue around for 10 to 12 rows, or to as tall as you’d like the hat.
 Finish the last round where the tail is acting as your marker.

 Grab your hair tie.
 You will now work SC around the tie in each CH 1 space.
 It will gather the top of the hat together.
 SL ST the last stitch.
 Cut off and weave in all the ends.

 In case you need a visual on how to do this.
 I have a Youtube clip I made for a different beanie but the technique is the same.

 Done!
-I hope you love this quick and easy pattern.
+I hope you love this quick and easy pattern for a crochet bun beanie.
 I’d love to know if you worked it with different yarn and how it turned out.
 Come find me on Instagram and let me know!
 I’m @daisyfarmcrafts.
 I’d love to be crochet friends.